Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 # 8. Known Bugs
 #### [Go To Top](#table-of-contents "Go To Top")

+Django Setup
 * Issue with Django versions causing log in issues for admin.
 See development cycle section
+* Issue where I was getting an error with clicking on site link
+    * I had to use this <a href="https://stackoverflow.com/questions/34548768/django-no-such-table-exception" target="_blank">link</a> to unmigrate py files then megrate again
+    * Also had to create a new superuser afterwards

 ### Breakdown